What are my rights with my insurance company?

 You have rights under California law that protect you from insurer delays, denials, underpayments, and bad faith practices.

-Stay organized, demand everything in writing, and escalate when necessary.
+Stay organized, politely insist on everything in writing, and escalate when necessary.

 If needed, bring in professionals to advocate for your full recovery.